 After the death of his father in 1945 Skoropadskyj assumed the role of leader of the hetmanite movement.
 He was officially proclaimed as such on 5 November 1948 after his mother Oleksandra Skoropadska, whom he was visiting in Germany, resigned as regent of the movement.
 While in Germany he visited Ukrainian displaced persons camps near Munich, the Ukrainian Free University and the Ukrainian Free Academy of Sciences, and held meetings with prominent Ukrainian figures including Stepan Bandera.
 He attempted to achieve consolidation among various Ukrainian political groups for the sake of an independent sovereign Ukraine.
 Strongly critical of the establishment, by the UNR government in exile, of the Ukrainian National Council as the sole representative body of the émigré Ukrainian movement, he proposed an alternative structure for the body comprising equal representations of the four main political ideologies in the Ukrainian liberation movement of that time, personified by Andrii Livytskyi, Stepan Bandera, Andrii Melnyk and himself.

-Skoropadskyj was active in strengthening the hetmanite movement in the United Kingdom, in particular through the creation of the Ukrainian Hetmanite Organisation (Soiuz Hetmantsiv Derzhavnykiv) in Great Britain (officially established at an inaugural meeting in November 1949 in Bolton).
+Skoropadskyj was active in strengthening the hetmanite movement in the United Kingdom, in particular through the creation of the British section of the Soiuz Hetmantsiv-Derzhavnykiv (officially established at an inaugural meeting in November 1949 in Bolton).
 He also became involved in the work of the Central Ukrainian Relief Bureau, which operated in London in 1945-48.
 In 1948 he was elected to the Governing Council of the Association of Ukrainians in Great Britain, and from 1949 until his death was the Association’s honorary president.
 In 1948 he was a member of the council of the Ukrainian Autocephalous Orthodox Church in Great Britain.
 From 1948 until his death he was head of the Relief Board for Ukrainian Students in Great Britain (KoDUS).
 He also cooperated with the Anti-Bolshevik Bloc of Nations.
 In 1956, together with other representatives of Ukrainian organisations in Great Britain, he submitted a memorandum to the British government condemning the totalitarian regime in the USSR and arguing for national self-determination of the Ukrainian people.
 He died suddenly at the age of 53 in unexplained circumstances.

 Isaiv, I., Za Ukrainu.
 Opys podorozhi Hetmanycha Danyla Skoropadskoho do Zluchenykh Derzhav i Kanady 1937-1938 (Edmonton, 1938)